Day 46 of a Year Long Road Trip Along America’s Scenic Byways

 The watch museum also included a special exhibit on James Bond watches.
 Agent 007 has worn a variety of models manufactured by four different watch makers in the movies dating back to 1962.
 Can anyone name the four manufacturers?

-Other exhibits included how a watch is made, how a watch works, as well as showcases of wrist watches, pocket watches, wall clocks, desk clocks, grandfather clocks, and even a monumental clock.
+Other exhibits included how a watch is made, how a watch works, as well as many showcases of wrist watches, pocket watches, wall clocks, desk clocks, grandfather clocks, and even a monumental clock.
 Monumental clocks, popular in the last quarter of the 19th century, were handcrafted clocks that were used more to entertain than to tell time.

 The clock contains a variety of moving figures.
 The skeletal figure of Death strikes a thigh bone against a skull every hour.
 Every 15 minutes, Father Time strikes a bell and turns his sandglass while the figures of Youth, Mid Age, and Old Age revolve above the clock dial.
 At 40 minutes past the hour, Revolutionary Soldiers pass by Molly Pitcher as patriotic tunes play.
-At 55 minutes past the hour, three Marys emerge and the grand processional of Apostles takes place.
+And at 55 minutes past the hour, three Marys emerge and the grand processional of Apostles takes place.

-At Chickies Rock County Park.
-The dogs and I dropped a geocoin off at a cache just off the trail on the way to a beautiful view of the Susquehanna River studded with islands.
+At Chickies Rock County Park, the dogs and I dropped a geocoin off at a cache on the way to a beautiful view of the Susquehanna River studded with islands.
 I was hoping to see Three Mile Island, but being a few miles north, it wasn’t in sight.
-A paramedic that was enjoying the views told me to go to another overlook nearby.
+A paramedic that was enjoying the views told me to visit another nearby overlook.
 It was relatively tree covered, but I got a decent sunset picture before heading to Walmart for another night of camping.
 I’m signing off until tomorrow where I’ll be spending another day in the Pennsylvania Dutch country.
 ETB